 Each section of this catalog is indicated by a colored tab on the right or left edge of the page.
-In the Contents below you can find the information included within each tabbed section.

-Please go to our website: www.chattanoogastate.edu for the most current information about the college.
+In the Contents below you will find out the information included within each tabbed section.
+Please go to our website: chattanoogastate.edu for the most current information about the college.